 conditions is true:

-– an Ack frame in 11p PPDU is detected whose Duration/ID field has value 2.
+– an Ack frame in non-NGV PPDU is detected whose Duration/ID field has value 2.

-– an individual-addressed frame in 11p PPDU is detected whose Duration/ID field is equal to the sum
+– an individual-addressed frame in non-NGV PPDU is detected whose Duration/ID field is equal to the sum

 of 4 and the value which is calculated per Primary Rate for Ack frame.

-– a group-addressed frame in 11p PPDU is detected whose Duration/ID field has value 6.
+– a group-addressed frame in non-NGV PPDU is detected whose Duration/ID field has value 2. (#208)